 Again, under no circumstances should your toes press or bunch-up against the tip of your dress shoes.
 If this is happening, then the size is wrong, and the shoes are too short for your feet.
 Dress shoes need to fit comfortably the first time you try them on.
-As with all shoes, there’s usually a small amount of break-in time; however, the difference in size will be negligible from your starting fitment due to the design of dress shoes themselves.
+As with all shoes, there's usually a small amount of initial break-in time; however, the difference in size will be negligible from your starting fitment due to the design of dress shoes themselves.
 This is even more pertinent when opting for all-leather footwear, or a pair of dress shoes using a leather heel inlay.

 One of the reasons for this is because a dress shoe will eventually mold itself to its owner, complying with your foot size.
 If you get anything too long, then that process won’t be able to handle this organically.
 Worse still, if your shoe is too long, over time, you'll be able to see that as the leather cracks and creases, it highlights the fact that you're wearing ill-fitting shoes.

-Choose a shoe suited to the shape of your foot
+Choose foot shaped shoes suited to the shape of your foot

 You'll notice a distinct trend between most major shoes.
 Some are designed specifically for elongated, narrow feet, while others grant greater width allowing comfort for those of us with shorter feet.
 If your toes touch anywhere, walking will be uncomfortable.
 If this is the case, go half a size up or opt for a different brand or product range entirely.

 That’s the measurement from your heel to your ball.
 In a dress shoe, that's an essential consideration because, by nature, it's designed to flex at the ball.
 If you omit this measurement and only focus on length, you'll be left with a very uncomfortable experience and perhaps even some damage both to your foot and to your shoes.